jellepoland/SurfplanAdapter/README.md

 ## :eyes: Usage

-Inside the examples folder, a script is present that runs an aerodynamic analysis using the [Vortex-Step-Method](https://github.com/ocayon/Vortex-Step-Method), on your Surfplan model.
+Inside the examples folder, the `main_run_VSM.py` script is present that goes through the main steps for the [TUDELFT_V3_LEI_KITE](https://github.com/awegroup/TUDELFT_V3_LEI_KITE) kite SurfPlan files, in the following order.

-The script will (a) process the files into the desired format and store this in processed_data and (b) read out these files and run the VSM to generate plots and values and store these in the results folder.
+1. Loading the surfplan files from the data folder.
+2. Transforming the data into the appropriate format and store it inside the processed_data folder as .csv
+3. Running an aerodynamic analysis using the [Vortex-Step-Method (VSM)](https://github.com/ocayon/Vortex-Step-Method)
+4. Storing the outcome in the results folder.

+To use this code on your kite designs from SurfPlan, one needs to:
+1. Acquire the .txt and rib profiles in .dat format from the SurfPlan export menu
+2. Install this code and insert the SurfPlan exported files into the data folder
+3. Adjust the path inside the `main_run_VSM.py` code to where your files are stored and press run!

 ## Citation
 If you use this project in your research, please consider citing it.